 - Provide a weekly stipend of up to $100 per infant to all licensed providers participating in the Quality Rating and Improvement System (QRIS), who are in compliance with health and safety requirements and are providing full- or part-time care

 - Provide $1 million in mini grants to providers opening new facilities or expanding a current facility.
 Priority will be given to providers in rural areas.

 Improving child care quality

 Another primary focus is the need to improve the quality of child care statewide.
-Maine’s Quality Rating and Improvement System (QRIS), also known as Quality for ME, provides parents with a way to easily identify high-quality early childhood and education programs.
-The rating system is based on four steps, with each step leading to higher quality.
+Maine’s Quality Rating and Improvement System (QRIS), also known as Rising Stars, provides parents with a way to easily identify high-quality early childhood and education programs.
+The rating system is based on five stars, with each star leading to higher quality.

 - Fund $1 million in mini grants to assist providers in moving up the QRIS quality rating system.